coder-3000-e/BE-Coding-Test/README.md

 1. Enter valid (well-formatted) game information
 2. Use the following format (Team A pts, Team B pts)
 3. Enter one game per line
+4. Keep in mind that this program is Case sensitive

 Sample input: